Jowet History, Family Crest & Coats of Arms

 - Origins Available:

+The name Jowet was brought to England in the wave of migration that followed the Norman Conquest of 1066.
+Jowet is based on the ancient personal name Julien.
+The surname of Jowett was a baptismal name which means Julien.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.

 Early Origins of the Jowet family

 The surname Jowet was first found in Cheshire where they held a family seat as Lords of the manor of Bredbury from early times.
 The lands were granted by William the Conqueror to a Norman noble by the name Jouet, from the Isle of Rhe in France.
 By the twelfth century they had branched to Ashton-under-Lyme in that same shire.

 Important Dates for the Jowet family

 This web page shows only a small excerpt of our Jowet research.
 Another 118 words (8 lines of text) covering the years 1643, 1720, 1693, 1694 and 1701 are included under the topic Early Jowet History in all our PDF Extended History products and printed products wherever possible.